fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/04_null_pointers.md

 ### initialization

 With integers (and all other data types) it's heavily recommended to initialize them.
-The default value for integers is intuitively `0`, but if the variable is used for multiplication, `1` should be used - multiplying by `0` will discard all results.
+What's the default is of course situation dependent - for example `0` if we represent sum, `1` if we want to multiply or some fixed positive/negative number (base character health or speed in a game).

 ## null pointer